 - Laminate fitting tools including a pull bar, wedges and a tapping block.

 - A decent handsaw for trimming lengths and a jigsaw for cutting along the length of a plank (use one with a blade that cuts on the down stroke to avoid damaging the top layer).
-Check out the best jigsaw brands.

 - A hacksaw and drill with spade bit for dealing with radiator pipes.
 See the best drill brands.